cagla-su/Linux-Gaming-Guide/README.md

 ## Installing Gaming Software
 - Some popular gaming software that are available on Linux are:
 	- [Steam](https://store.steampowered.com/) **-** Steam is natively supported on Linux.
- 		- Do not forget to enable **Proton** for Steam.
-To do so, follow the steps below:
-   			- `Steam` **-** `Settings` **-** `Compatibility` **-** `Enable Steam Play for all other titles` **-** `Restart Steam`
-	- [Heroic Games Launcher](https://heroicgameslauncher.com/) **-** Heroic is a nice game launcher for playing games from **Epic Games and GOG**.
+	- [Heroic Games Launcher](https://heroicgameslauncher.com/) **-** Heroic is a nice game launcher for playing games from **Epic Games, GOG and Prime Gaming**.
 	- [Lutris](https://lutris.net/) **-** Lutris is a nice game launcher for playing Windows games.
-You can **directly** install some gaming platforms such as **Epic Games, Battle.net etc.** and run them using Lutris but you can also play games that do not belong to a certain platform using Lutris.
+You can **directly** install some gaming software such as **Epic Games, Battle.net, Ubisoft etc.** and run them using Lutris but you can also play games that do not belong to a certain platform using Lutris.
 		- Lutris provides community-made installation scripts for a huge amount of games and software.
 		- You can also install your games (including DVD games) manually if you have the setup files.
 	- [ProtonPlus](https://protonplus.vysp3r.com/) **-** You can install custom WINE/Proton builds for better compatibility and performance using ProtonPlus.
 Custom WINE/Proton builds are supported by Lutris, Steam and Heroic.
 ### Notes
 - You can install these software from either your **package manager** or **Flatpak**.
 - You can check [ProtonDB](https://www.protondb.com) to see whether your Steam games are playable on Linux.
-	- If the game you searched for is ranked **lower than silver**, that means it is **unplayable**.
+	- If the game you searched is ranked **lower than silver**, that means it is **unplayable**.
 	- You can get optimization tips if there are any reviews written for your game.
-If you wish, you can write your own reviews for any Steam game you want.
+If you wish, you can write your own reviews for any Steam game you wish.
 # External Disk Setup
 If you want to use an external disk to run your games, it will not be ready for use out of the box.
 That's why it should be configured before using.
 ## How to Configure External Disks on Linux?
 - First of all, install `gnome-disk-utility` package using your package manager.
 	- Also, if you are going to use your previous external disk that you were using on Windows, in other words **as NTFS**, make sure to install `ntfs-3g` package using your package manager.
 - After the installation, launch `Disks` app from your application launcher.
-	- Then, find your external disk from the menu on the left and click the button under `Volumes`.
+	- Then, find your external disk from the menu on the left and click this button under `Volumes`.
  ![image](https://github.com/user-attachments/assets/5f2a8782-17e1-4b31-bbb6-a8683ed4d660)
 	- From the menu, click `Take Ownership` and confirm.
  	- After taking the ownership, open the same menu and click `Edit Mount Options`.
   		- Now disable `User Session Defaults` and check `Mount at system startup`.
-    		- Next, find the box that does not have a label which is under `Symbolic Icon Name` box and make sure it includes these mount options:
+    		- Next, find the box that does not have a label that is under `Symbolic Icon Name` box and make sure you only have these mount options:
       			- `nofail,x-gvfs-show,rw,user,exec`
          	- If you are going to use your previous external disk that you were using on Windows, in other words **as NTFS**, additionally include this option:
           		- `nofail,x-gvfs-show,rw,user,exec,ntfs-3g`